 Our Colleyville product liability and injury attorneys assist victims and families who have been hurt by the failure of heavy machinery and construction-site equipment by provided free, no-obligation access to:

-- Answers about your rights.
 Claims for Texas work injuries that involve equipment failure can be extremely complex and full of potential tricks and traps.
 Even before you're sure you want to take action in your case, your rights could be at risk.
 After hearing more about your case, our team can offer a detailed explanation of your rights and what you need to know to protect yourself while you make a decision.

-- An evaluation for product liability in your case.
 It's not always clear when a manufacturing or product fault is responsible for an injury, and there may be multiple parties who could be held responsible, including the manufacturer, your employer, an onsite contractor, and more.
 An initial review with attorneys will help you determine if you have a product liability claim, how it fits into your overall legal situation, and if there are any complicating factors.

-- More information about moving forward.
 Once you know your rights and where you stand, it's time to start moving ahead with your case.
 One of our attorneys can explain what the initial stages of a claim look like, what will be expected of you, what “success” might look like in your case, and what you need to do next.